Concerns have been voiced over the safety of feeding copra to horses.

 A circulating email blames copra, and predicts more horses will die from eating this common ingredient in horse-feed preparations.

-Tests are being conducted in the wake of the Picton deaths to determine what, if anything, in the feed in question might have caused the fatalities.
+Tests are being conducted in following the Picton deaths to determine what, if anything, in the feed in question might have caused the fatalities.

 Whether copra is to blame has yet to be determined, but the case highlights the potential danger of pretty much all conserved feeds.